 What do you want to cook?

 A dutch oven is good for stews and baking.
 A skillet is good for cooking up steaks or burgers.
 Sticks work great for hot dogs.
 Think about what kind of things you would like to cook while camping when selecting your cookware.
+See this article from Kuhl for some great creative ideas for camping meals you can cook.

 Easy to clean